gaehlerm/SoftwareEngineering/README.md

 shopping_list = [apples, bananas]
 ```

-Now the code is much better.
+Now the code is much longer, but it is also much better.
 All the elements inside the list are equal.
 If you do something you can just iterate over all elements.
 The data structure now is also pretty save.
 Correlated data is all stored together.
 It is almost impossible to mix up the weight of the apple and the banana.
 And it’s also pretty hard now to make an error when creating the list.

 We can summarize: Lists are very common.
 They should always contain objects of equal meaning.
 If you want to make a list with groups of objects you should create a class for these groups and make a list of these class instances.
-If you access a single object from a list, chances are high that your code is bad.
+If you want to access a single object from a list, chances are high that your code is bad.

 ## Enums

-Enums is something many software developers don’t know,you don’t need it.
-But they should know it, as it makes the code much better.
+Enums are something many software developers don’t know.
+You don’t need it.
+But they should know it, as enums make the code much better.
 There are several different ways to write code without using enums.
 They are all bad.

 ```py
 # 1. boolean: